|Nutrition Facts (per serving)|

-- Cool completely on a wire rack and dust with confectioners' sugar before serving or, immediately after cooling, with the optional icing.
+Cool in the pan for 10 minutes, then turn out onto a wire rack to cool completely.
+Dust with confectioners' sugar before serving or, immediately after cooling, with the optional icing.

 Make the Optional Icing

-- In a small bowl, whisk together confectioners' sugar, lemon juice, and boiling water until smooth.
+In a small bowl, whisk together 2/3 cup confectioners' sugar, lemon juice, and boiling water until smooth.